By: Chris Jaeger, Advisor for ACO and Health System Strategy

 Yet as programs continue to emphasize primary care providers as a locus of optimal care, the question becomes: how can PCPs best work within initiatives such as this to enhance care delivery efficiency and effectiveness and what kinds of services and technologies can support this?
 A clear answer lies within telehealth technologies, such as eConsults, which is an asynchronous peer-to-peer platform that directly supports primary care capabilities by improving appropriate access to specialist care and improving healthcare outcomes for low- and high-acuity patients alike.

-eConsults directly support the Primary Cares Initiatives by maximizing primary care’s value in healthcare delivery, having demonstrated direct benefits in terms of outcomes, costs, and both patient and provider satisfaction
+eConsults directly support the Primary Cares Initiatives by maximizing primary care’s value in healthcare delivery, having demonstrated direct benefits in outcomes, costs, and patient and provider satisfaction.

 A continuing challenge in maximizing the efficiency and effectiveness of primary care relates to specialist referrals.
 As more health systems look toward creating PCMH models and consider adopting new value-based payment models under the CMS Primary Cares Initiative, eConsult platforms will be instrumental in improving team-based care coordination and communication.

-AristaMD and other leading telehealth companies have contributed to the growing body of evidence to demonstrate the benefits of eConsults and other emerging technologies in the healthcare.
-Various sources of data and testimonial showcase improved performance of hospitals and health care systems along several key metrics as a result of implementing these technologies.
+AristaMD and other leading telehealth companies have contributed to the growing body of evidence demonstrating the benefits of eConsults and other emerging technologies in healthcare.
+Various sources of data and testimonial showcase improved performance of hospitals and healthcare systems along several critical metrics as a result of implementing these technologies.

-- 9% of ambulatory visits result in a specialist referral; one in three hospital discharges result in referrals to other care providers
+- 9% of ambulatory visits result in a specialist referral; one in three hospital discharges results in referrals to other care providers

 - The average referral results in 4 specialist visits